temporalio/documentation/kb/python-hello-world-query.md

 Inside the Workflow, set a Query that can be invoked on the Workflow.

-A Query is marked with a `@workflow.query` decorator class. `@workflow.query` defines a method as a Query and should return a value.
+A Query is marked with a `@workflow.query` decorator.
+The `@workflow.query` decorator defines a method as a Query and should return a value.
 A Query should never mutate anything in the Workflow.

 ```python
 @workflow.query